 - A list of medications, corrective lenses, & hearing aids, etc.

-Best practices for managing your blood pressure?
+What are the best practices for managing your blood pressure?

 - Get adequate restful sleep

 - Make sure you are hydrated starting the day before your appointment